Qatif: Roads

-Qatif is connected with other Saudi urban centers through highways mainly the Dhahran-Jubail Highway which runs across Qatif, and Abu Hadriyah Highway which serves as a western border for Qatif and separates it from King Fahd International Airport.
+Qatif is connected with other Saudi urban centers through highways mainly the Highway 613 which runs across Qatif, and Highway 95 which serves as a western border for Qatif and separates it from King Fahd International Airport.
 The Gulf Road links the city with Dammam.

-It is also close to the causeway that connects the kingdom with the nation of Bahrain (about 35 mi).
+It is also close to the King Fahd Causeway that connects the kingdom with Bahrain (about 35 mi).